Original Brögger Flute: Drawn Toneholes

 These problems are solved using a patented pinless mechanism of bridges and full-size back connectors for the “mainline” keys.
 The result is a much quieter flute with far less friction between and wear to its moving parts.

 There are three distinctions or hallmarks of the Brögger Mekanik.
 First, the flutemaker can now independently regulate the spring tension of each key.
 The result is a more fluid feeling mechanism with spring tensions customized to a player's unique touch.
 Second, the adjustments are far more stable, resulting in less maintenance over the life of the flute.
 Less maintenance translates to both time and cost savings, along with the reliability required of an instrument for a professional career.
 Third, the strength of the mechanism is significantly increased, which is most appreciated during an accident.
-Our 30 years of experience with the Brögger Mekanik proves that, when dropped, the flute is far less damaged than a traditional Boehm flute would be.
+Our decades of experience with the Brögger Mekanik proves that, when dropped, the flute is far less damaged than a traditional Boehm flute would be.